PooyaTaleb/CN_CHomeworks2/README.md

 the first 3 flows are from load balancer to 3 receiver nodes and the next 3 flows are from sender nodes to load balancer. each flow calculates a throughput which varies from link to link.

-our AverageDelayMonitor is as follows:
+Our AverageDelayMonitor is as follows:
 ![image](https://user-images.githubusercontent.com/121708191/216149057-287d533f-6acc-4d49-b3bd-b2405a8d08bf.png)

 which yeilds the following result:
 ![image](https://user-images.githubusercontent.com/121708191/216149650-8da88795-aaca-46a8-b1c1-7b87bc278bd8.png)

+similarly the first 3 flows are from load balancer to 3 receiver nodes and the next 3 flows are from sender nodes to load balancer. each flow calculates a delay which varies from link to link.